- Manual: 1998 54pp large flex binding ISBN: 9781568870410

 Law and ethical practice require that patients must be competent to make treatment decisions when they accept or refuse medical and mental health interventions.
 Clinicians often are asked to evaluate patients' competence to consent to treatment, for purposes of determining how medical and psychiatric staff should proceed and whether the treatment decision should be made by someone else on behalf of an incompetent patient.

 The MacCAT-T Manual is an examiner-friendly field manual for conducting actual competency assessments.
-It is flexibly bound in a large (8.5" X 11") format.
+Large format (8 1/2 X 11) flexible binding.